- humongous (adj.)

 - 1732, probably a reduplication of hurry formed with awareness of scurry.

-- "hillock" (especially a sandy one), also "grove, wooded eminence," from Old English hyrst, from Proto-Germanic *hurstiz (cf. Middle Dutch horst "underwood," German Horst "thicket, shrubbery").
-Common in place names (cf. Amherst).
+- "hillock" (especially a sandy one), also "grove, wooded eminence," from Old English hyrst, from Proto-Germanic *hurstiz (cognates: Middle Dutch horst "underwood," German Horst "thicket, shrubbery").
+Common in place names (such as Amherst).